bakerte/DMRJtensor.jl/README.md

-# dmrjulia
+# DMRjulia
 A general purpose tensor network library in the julia programming language

 Hello!
 Welcome to the future site of the full release of DMRjulia, a tensor network library for physics computations written in julia.
-Right now, ground state calculations on the MPS are available.
+Right now, ground state calculations on the MPS are available (v0.8.0) for both quantum numbers and dense tensors.

-Timeline for release of full features:
-  + August-September 2020: Full documentation of ground-state
-  + August-November 2020: Full release of time and other methods for the MPS
-  + ~January 2021: More advanced solvers

 Troubleshooting?
 Email: thomas.baker@usherbrooke.ca